Do you want a cookie?

 • A typical lettuce that you can grow in summer is endive, for example, and July is the perfect time to sow it.
 At this time of year, it is no longer necessary to cultivate it; you can sow it directly into the bed.
 The nutrient requirements of endive are rather low and it can also grow after a heavy eater such as potatoes.

-Chard seed
+Sowing Chard

 Another tasty and fast-growing leafy vegetable is chard.
 As a medium-grower, it is happy with a small amount of compost before sowing and occasional fertilization with highly diluted plant manure or liquid fertilizer - especially if it grows after a heavy-grower.
-A decisive advantage of chard over other leafy vegetables is that it is very unlikely to flower if sown in July, as chard only flowers after several days with temperatures colder than 10°C.
+A decisive advantage of chard over other leafy vegetables is that it is very unlikely to flower if sown in July, as chard only flowers after several days with temperatures colder than 10 °C/50 °F.

-Healthy gardening
+Healthy Gardening

 Especially in midsummer, it is very important to take care of your health when gardening.
 A sun hat, long-sleeved, airy clothing and, if necessary, sun cream protect against sunburn.
 It can also be very unpleasant in the midday heat.
 The morning hours or the evening are often better for being active in the garden.
 It is also important to drink enough to avoid headaches and circulatory problems.